gastronomuae/gastronom-ai-docs/docs/knowledgebase/delivery/policy.en.md

 ## Do you deliver to my address?

 Yes, we deliver across all areas of Dubai, regardless of the district.

-We are located in Al Quoz and will gladly deliver your order to the address you provide.
+Our warehouse is located at:

+{{warehouse_location}}

 If you have any questions about delivery, please contact us via WhatsApp: **{{support_whatsapp}}**